EarthWalkSoftware/kaptain-debian/README.md

 These inter-dependent containers form a basic X11 video display stack ready to be linked to the docker host display.

 The *earthwalksoftware/kaptain-debian* docker container installs the *Kaptain* package and configures the container for use by a calling container.
-The container exposes port *80*, allowing the container to be used in *API* (server) mode.
+The container exposes port *80*, allowing the container to be used in *API* (daemon) mode.
 The most straight forward use of *Kaptain* is to extend the Dockerfile from *earthwalksoftware/kaptain-debian*:

     FROM earthWalksoftware/kaptain-debian:latest